tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 As much as I hated the man, as much as I wanted to meet his gaze with courage, I couldn’t do it.
 Pains me to admit it, but I didn’t have the bravery.
 Not at first.
 Instead, my eyes settled lower, and I watched his thick, white jowls vibrate in the wake of his impromptu tantrum as I stammered out a response.

-*“Like I said, Sergent, we found the Sheriff’s phone in the mail today, hand delivered in a soggy cardboard box with no return address.
+*“Like I said, Sergeant, we found the Sheriff’s phone in the mail today, hand delivered in a soggy cardboard box with no return address.
 Message scribbled on the inside of the box read “voice memo”, and nothing else.
 So, believe me when I say that I’m just telling you what I know.
 Not claimin’ to understand why, nor am I sayin’ the Sheriff’s disappearance and the recording are an unrelated coincidence.
 It’s only been ten or so hours.
 Everything’s a touch preliminary, and I’m starting to think the recording will speak for itself better than I can explain it.”* I mumbled.

 I waited for a response.
 Without my feeble attempt at confidence filling the space, an uneasy quiet settled over the room.
 The silence was heavy like smoke, felt liable to choke on it.